Domaine Comte Armand Back to map

 Adjacent to Pommard, and thus always on the more powerful side.
 No new wood used here, and the result is very spicy, with notes of clove and cinnamon to complement the intense, plummy ripe fruit.
 Lots of energy here too.

-A blend of two varieties of Aligot' - Dor' and Vert.
-It is perfumed and ripe, with a delicious juicy lemon backbone that keeps it fresh through to the finish.
+A blend of two varieties of Aligoté ?
+Doré and Vert.
+It is quite delicious: fresh, forward and ripe, with good intensity and a juicy finish.

 2018 Bourgogne Blanc (ARMA09218A)

 Ripe, perfumed yellow fruit shading to the tropical is held up by juicy acidity and an edge of stone on the finish.